labordynamicsinstitute/cg2/README.md

 # Acknowledgements
-John Abowd, Robert Creecy, Kevin McKinney, and Lars Vilhuber.
+John Abowd @johnmabowd, Robert Creecy, Kevin McKinney, and Lars Vilhuber @larsvilhuber.
 Census Bureau and the rest of the LEHD staff.

 # Contact
 If you have any questions or comments please contact Kevin McKinney at kevinm@ccrdc.ucla.edu.